Loading Now

 How Sugar Affects Gut Microbiota and Overall Health

 Our diet significantly impacts our gut microbiota.
-Eating a lot of sugar can harm the balance of bacteria in our gut.
+Consuming excessive sugar can disrupt the balance of bacteria in our gut.

 Bacterial Imbalances and Dysbiosis: The Sugar Gut Health Impact